rust-lang/rfcs/text/0000-format-args-implicit-identifiers.md

  - `panic!`, `unreachable!` and `unimplemented!`
  - `assert!` and similar
  - macros in the `log` crate
+ - macros in the `failure` crate

 (This is not an exhaustive list of the many macros this would affect.
-In discussion of this RFC if any further commonly-used macros are noted, they should be added to this list.)
+In discussion of this RFC if any further commonly-used macros are noted, they may be added to this list.)

+## Precedence

+Implicit arguments would have lower precedence than the existing named arguments `format_args!` already accepts.
+For example, in the example below, the `person` named argument is explicit, and so the `person` variable in the same scope would not be captured:

+    let person = "Charlie";

+    // Person is an explicit named argument, so this
+    // expands to "hello Snoopy".
+    println!("hello {person}", person="Snoopy");

+Indeed, in this example above the `person` variable would be unused, and so in this case the unused varible warning will apply, like the below:

+    warning: unused variable: `person`
+     --> src/foo.rs:X:Y
+      |
+    X |     let person = "Charlie";
+      |         ^^^^^^ help: consider prefixing with an underscore: `_person`
+      |
+      = note: `#[warn(unused_variables)]` on by default

+Because implicit named arguments would have lower precedence than explicit named arguments, it is anticipated that no breaking changes would occur to existing code by implementing this RFC.

+## Generated Format Strings

+`format_args!` can accept an expression instead of a string literal as its first argument. `format_args!` will attempt to expand any such expression to a string literal.
+If successful then the `format_args!` expansion will continue as if the user had passed that string literal verbatim.

+No implicit named argument capture will be performed if the format string is generated from an expansion.
+See the [macro hygiene](#macro-hygiene) discussion for the motivation behind this decision.

 # Reference-level explanation